TomAuger/metadata-ui-api/README.md

 This is a project of the [WordPress core Options/Metadata team](http://make.wordpress.org/core/components/options-meta/).

-##TODO; _"colons-in-args"_ Branch:

-This is the list of TODOs currently planned:

-- Review code in for other concerns.

 ## Documentation

 We are preparing to start documenting things now that we have our initial base code, check back soon!